We can’t argue with free money, and we guess you can’t either.

 - AmEx Blue Cash Preferred: None

 After reading this post from the New York Times, we decided to put the Citi card first because of Citi’s Price Rewind program.
 Basically, if you buy something with your card and the price drops within 60 days of your purchase, you can get reimbursed for the price difference.
-The Times article pointed out that the average saving on Price Rewind is about $80 on products purchased for $1,000 or more.
+The Times article pointed out that the average savings on Price Rewind is about $80 on products purchased for $1,000 or more.

 In second is the Bank of America card.
 We put it there because you get a 10% redemption bonus when you deposit your cash rewards in a Bank of America account.
 Based on yearly averages, that bonus will put an extra $66 in your pocket.